Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Conventions, Notation, and Terminology

 \section{Conventions, Notation, and Terminology}

 For convenience, we explicitly state conventions and notations.
-These are in full force unless otherwise stated. \begin{enumerate} \item A \emph{curve} $C/k$ is a geometrically integral scheme of dimension 1 over $k$.
-Unless otherwise explicitly stated, we assume $C\rightarrow\text{Spec}(k)$ is smooth. \item A \emph{variety} $X/k$ is a geometrically integral $k$-scheme of finite type, also assumed to be smooth unless otherwise stated. \item A morphism of curves $X\rightarrow Y$ over $k$ is a morphism of $k$-schemes that is non-constant, finite, and generically separable. \item A smooth curve $C$ over a field $k$ is said to be \emph{hyperbolic} if $\text{Aut}_{\overline{k}}(C_{\overline{k}})$ is finite. \item $p$ is a prime number and $q=p^{d}$. \item $\mathbb{F}$ is fixed algebraic closure of $\mathbb{F}_{p}$. \item If $k$ is perfect, $W(k)$ denotes the Witt vectors and $\sigma$ the canonical lift of Frobenius. $K(k)\cong W(k)\otimes\mathbb{Q}$. \item All $p$-adic valuations are normalized such that $v_{p}(p)=1$. \item If $\mathcal{C}$ is a $K$-linear category and $L/K$ is an algebraic extension, we denote by $\mathcal{C}_{L}$ the base-changed category. \item Let $X/k$ be a smooth variety over a perfect field.
-Then the category $\textbf{F-Isoc}^{\dagger}(X)$ is the category of \emph{overconvergent $F$-isocrystals on X.} \item If $\mathscr{G}\rightarrow X$ is a $p$-divisible (a.k.a Barsotti-Tate) group, we denote by $\mathbb{D}(\mathscr{G})$ the \emph{contravariant} Dieudonné crystal. \end{enumerate}
+These are in full force unless otherwise stated. \begin{enumerate} \item A \emph{curve} $C/k$ is a separated geometrically integral scheme of dimension 1 over $k$. \item A \emph{variety} $X/k$ is a geometrically integral $k$-scheme of finite type. \item A morphism of curves $X\rightarrow Y$ over $k$ is a morphism of $k$-schemes that is non-constant, finite, and generically separable. \item $p$ is a prime number and $q=p^{d}$. \item $\mathbb{F}$ is a fixed algebraic closure of $\mathbb{F}_{p}$. \item If $k$ is perfect, $W(k)$ denotes the Witt vectors and $\sigma$ the canonical lift of Frobenius. $K(k)\cong W(k)\otimes\mathbb{Q}$. \item All $p$-adic valuations are normalized such that $v_{p}(p)=1$. \item If $\mathcal{C}$ is a $K$-linear category and $L/K$ is an algebraic extension, we denote by $\mathcal{C}_{L}$ the base-changed category. \item Let $X/k$ be a smooth variety over a perfect field.
+Then the category $\textbf{F-Isoc}^{\dagger}(X)$ is the $\mathbb{Q}_{p}$-linear Tannakian category of \emph{overconvergent $F$-isocrystals on X.} \item If $\mathscr{G}\rightarrow X$ is a $p$-divisible group, we denote by $\mathbb{D}(\mathscr{G})$ the \emph{contravariant} Dieudonné crystal attached to $\mathscr{G}$.
+We use the phrases $p$-divisible group and Barsotti-Tate group interchangably. \end{enumerate}